ethereum/trin/book/src/developers/protocols/json_rpc.md

 The specification for these endpoints can be found [here](https://eth.wiki/json-rpc/API#json-rpc-methods).

 - [`eth_blockNumber`](https://eth.wiki/json-rpc/API#eth_blocknumber)
-	- This endpoint is currently proxied to a trusted provider (local node or Infura), and not served by the Portal Network.
+	- This endpoint is currently not served by the Portal Network.
 - [`eth_getBlockByHash`](https://eth.wiki/json-rpc/API#eth_getblockbyhash)
 	- This endpoint relies on fetching block headers from the Portal Network, so all blocks may not be available until the Portal Network stabilizes.
 - [`eth_getBlockByNumber`](https://eth.wiki/json-rpc/API#eth_getblockbynumber)